-The “Memory of Price” strategy is a Forex strategy often used by professional Forex traders who have a good understanding of the more detailed elements of the forex market.
+The “Memory of Price” strategy is a Forex strategy often used by professional Forex traders who have a good understanding of more detailed elements of the forex market.
 These traders will use the double tops or double bottoms to place their protective stop loss just above or below these psychological levels – plenty of stops will reside above or below these levels.

 Professional traders recognize that double tops and double bottoms will attract this kind of behavior from the retail crowd who usually use these predictable levels to place their stops.
 The large traders who need liquidity to fill their big orders will try to run those stops which is why price often breaks above or below the double tops or bottoms.